ianhaddock/motorsort/README.md

 ### Usage:
-For this example, if your media was located at `/mnt/my_files/downloads/complete/` and you wanted the sorted files at `/mnt/my_files/motorsort/` you would:
+In this example, source media is located on the host computer at `/mnt/my_files/downloads/complete/` and sorted files will be created in `/mnt/my_files/motorsort/`:

 ```
 docker run \